Lihat Artikel Lainnya

 gaap accounting principle

-GAAP is a set of rules for financial reporting.
-It helps make sure financial info is the same across different groups.
-These rules come from the Financial Accounting Standards Board (FASB).
-They help everyone understand financial info better.
+GAAP is a set of rules for financial reporting that help ensure financial information is the same across different groups.
+These rules come from the Financial Accounting Standards Board (FASB) and help everyone understand financial information better.

-As a set of rules for making financial statements, it’s very important for private companies and non-profits in the U.S. These rules make sure financial info is clear and fair.
-This builds trust in the financial world.
+As a set of rules for making financial statements, it’s very important for private companies and non-profits in the U.S. These rules ensure that financial information is clear and fair, building trust in the financial world.

 The core concepts of GAAP (Generally Accepted Accounting Principles) include essential principles like revenue recognition, the matching principle, and full disclosure.
 GAAP ensures that income is recognized when earned and expenses are matched to corresponding revenues, providing a clear view of financial performance.

-In the Philippines, while GAAP is not the primary standard, businesses interacting with U.S. entities must understand it for cross-border transactions.
+While GAAP is not the primary standard in the Philippines, businesses interacting with U.S. entities must understand it for cross-border transactions.
 Aligning with GAAP helps ensure compliance and facilitates clearer financial communication with international partners, supporting transparency and competitiveness in the global market.

 International Financial Reporting Standards (IFRS)